danwilson/google-analytics-plugin/README.md

 * `window.ga.addTransactionItem('ID', 'Name', 'SKU', 'Category', Price, Quantity, 'Currency Code')` where Price and Quantity are numeric

 To add a Custom Dimension
-* `window.ga.addCustomDimension('Key', 'Value', success, error)`
+* `window.ga.addCustomDimension(Key, 'Value', success, error)`
-* Key should be integer index of the dimension i.e. send `1` instead of `dimension1` for the first custom dimension you are tracking.
-* e.g. `window.ga.addCustomDimension(1, 'Value', success, error)`
+* Key should be integer index of the dimension i.e. send `1` instead of `dimension1` for the first custom dimension you are tracking, e.g. `window.ga.addCustomDimension(1, 'Value', success, error)`.
+* The dimension is then added to every hit (view, event, error, etc...) sent, but the defined scope of the custom dimension in analytics backend
+(hit or product) will determine, at processing time, which hits are associated with the dimension value.

 To set a UserId:
 * `window.ga.setUserId('my-user-id')`